 In Piaget's view, a schema includes both a category of knowledge and the process of obtaining that knowledge.
 As experiences happen, this new information is used to modify, add to, or change previously existing schemas.

 For example, a child may have a schema about a type of animal, such as a dog.
 If the child's sole experience has been with small dogs, a child might believe that all dogs are small, furry, and have four legs.
 Suppose then that the child encounters a very large dog.
-The child will take in this new information, modifying the previously existing schema to include this new information.
+The child will take in this new information, modifying the previously existing schema to include these new observations.

 Accommodation - Another part of adaptation involves changing or altering our existing schemas in light of new information, a process known as accommodation.
 Accommodation involves altering existing schemas, or ideas, as a result of new information or new experiences.
 New schemas may also be developed during this process.